The meaning, advantages and disadvantages of joint family has been discussed in this article. Hope that you will find it useful.

 - The joint mess, naturally, runs on an understanding of mutual adjustment.
 Naturally those who are benefited by the generosity of others remain obliged and grateful.

-- Similarly in a big joint family the study groups of boys are formed according to their age matching.
+- Similarly in a big joint family the study groups of boys and girls are formed according to their age matching.
 Naturally the cousins study together, play together, quarrel together and are even punished together.
 As a result there grows in them a feeling of camaraderie that is free from any discrimination of one being a full brother or a cousin.

 - In marriages also the grooms for marriageable girls become a concern for all the elders in the family.
 Even if a daughter of a junior brother is selected by someone because of her beauty or brilliance, he would not agree to her marriage until her senior cousin sister is married.